 Brian Wilson is a nationally-known radio and television host, author, speaker and consultant.
-With more than 30 years experience in media, he most recently served as Program Director/News Director at Clear Channel’s WSPD-AM/Toledo and was the station’s afternoon talk host.
+With more than 50 years experience in media, he most recently served as Program Director/News Director and afternoon talk host for Clear Channel/iHeart radio.

 While in New York, Brian made numerous guest TV appearances on major network programs, including Good Morning America, Entertainment Tonight, ABC World News Tonight, as well as starring in the premiere episode of ABC’s sitcom Anything for a Laugh.
 He continues his TV appearances as a guest on numerous talk and political programs.

-Wilson is the author of two books – A Media Guide for Market-Liberal Organizations, and The Little Black Book on Whitewater.
+Wilson is the author of three books – A Media Guide for Market-Liberal Organizations (1993), The Little Black Book on Whitewater (1996) and Watercolor Memories - The Story of Lauren.
 The Whitewater book created a stir in talk radio, landing Brian appearances as a guest on many of the country’s great talk radio stations and opening the door to his ground-breaking Vacation Relief business.

-As the founder of Vacation Relief, Inc. (VRINK), Brian was the first major-market talk radio host to fill-in around the country without leaving the comfort of his home studio.
-Wilson hosted radio programs in Seattle, Sacramento, Minneapolis-St. Paul, Kansas City, Dallas-Fort Worth, Charlotte, Atlanta, Baltimore, Washington, Philadelphia, San Francisco and New York, to name just a few of the cities.
+As the founder of Vacation Relief, Inc. (VRINK), Brian was the first major-market talk radio host to fill-in around the country from the comfort of his home studio.
+Wilson hosted radio programs in Seattle, Portland, Sacramento, Minneapolis-St. Paul, Kansas City, Dallas-Fort Worth, San Antonio Charlotte, Atlanta, Baltimore, Washington, Philadelphia, San Francisco and New York, and other cities.
 His knowledge and charm allow callers to have an easy rapport with Brian, discussing topics ranging from politics to cars, education to taxes, children to Chili recipes – all without Wilson even setting foot in the city in which he’s broadcasting!

-The Washington Post’s Marc Fisher wrote, “He’s so good that his listeners could be forgiven for thinking that he’s in the ‘City by the Bay’ rather than in a bedroom in Maryland.”
+The Washington Post’s Marc Fisher wrote, “He’s so good that his listeners could be forgiven for thinking that he’s in the ‘City by the Bay’ rather than in a converted bedroom in Maryland.”
 Brian McTavish at The Kansas City Star noted, “He was only supposed to be a fill-in (and wasn’t even in town).
-But Brian Wilson – not the fabled Beach Boy, but the freelance radio personality – gave off enough good vibrations as a temporary morning host to be offered a full-time job.”
+But Brian Wilson – not the fabled Beach Boy, but the freelance radio personality – gave off enough good vibrations as a temporary morning host for a whole year to be offered the position full-time.”

 Wilson’s ease on the air and in-depth knowledge attract the attention of many nationally-known political favorites as guests, including Walter Williams, James Bovard and Ann Coulter.